NCAR/climate-primer-water/doc/ch2_climatewater.rst

 |image5|

-The process to prepare data for running climate change impact models includes four main steps.
+The process to prepare data for running climate-change impact models includes four main steps.

 We start with questions about how climate change might affect future water resources.
-The first step is to develop a basic recognition of key terminology and processes for global climate modeling.
-Then we develop regionally applicable climate projections, determine climate change scenarios and select associated climate projections to inform them, and finally develop "climate-adjusted weather" inputs for each of the climate change scenarios.
+The first step is to build a basic understanding of key terminology and processes for global climate modeling.
+Then we develop regionally applicable climate projections, determine climate-change scenarios and select associated climate projections to inform them, and finally develop "climate-adjusted weather" inputs for each of the climate-change scenarios.

-This last step will result in the inputs for models that simulate future impacts on surface hydrology and crop irrigation requirements.
+This last step will derive the inputs for models that simulate future impacts on surface hydrology and crop irrigation requirements.

-It is important to remember that this process is just one way to prepare climate change impacts.
+It is important to remember that this process is just one way to prepare climate-change impacts.
 There are a number of other methods, each with their own strengths and weaknesses.

 2.2.5 Bias Correction/Downscaling Overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Errors occur in most models.
-Some errors have consistency in their patterns or recurrence.
-For example, a climate model may consistently simulate too little precipitation when compared to the observed values.
+Some errors are consistent in their patterns or recurrence.
+For example, a climate model may consistently simulate too little precipitation when compared with the observed values.
-In this case the model has a dry bias.
+In this case, the model has a dry bias.
 A bias is more easily removed than random errors.
 Removing bias helps us improve confidence in climate projections.

-In addition to bias correction, spatial downscaling is often done to make climate simulations more regionally relevant.
+In addition to bias correction, spatial downscaling can make climate simulations more regionally relevant.
 Downscaling allows aspects of climate change to be presented on a spatial scale that is useful for analyzing and simulating climate impacts.
-Regions where local manifestations of climate patterns result from complex topography or coastal interfaces may find downscaling a necessity.There are many spatial downscaling methods, but they can generally be classified into two categories: 1) statistical, and 2) dynamical.
+Regions where local manifestations of climate patterns result from complex topography or coastal interfaces may find downscaling a necessity.There are many spatial downscaling methods, but they can generally be classified into two categories: 1) statistical and 2) dynamical.

 References:
 Shepherd, T.G., Boyd, E., Calel, R.A. et al. Storylines: an alternative approach to representing uncertainty in physical aspects of climate change.
 Climatic Change 151, 555–571 (2018). https://doi.org/10.1007/s10584-018-2317-9